Clément Novalak

-Clément Novalak (born 23 December 2000) is a French-Swiss racing driver currently racing for Trident in the 2023 Formula 2 Championship, having previously drove for MP Motorsport.
-He previously raced in the FIA Formula Three Championship for Carlin and Trident and won the 2019 British F3 Championship with Carlin.
+Clément Novalak ([kle.mɑ̃ nɔ.va.lak]; born 23 December 2000) is a French and Swiss racing driver who competes in the European Le Mans Series for TDS Racing.

-Career
+Novalak won the BRDC British Formula 3 Championship with Carlin in 2019.

+Junior racing career

 Karting

 Novalak started karting in France when he was 10 years old.
 He won a couple of championships, his first of which was in 2015 at the WSK Super Master Series.
 He competed all around Europe including France, Sweden, Italy and the UK.
 In 2014, Novalak received backing from former karting champion and Hitech Grand Prix founder Oliver Oakes.

 Toyota Racing Series

 In 2018, Novalak made his single-seater debut in the championship with Giles Motorsport.
 Claiming two wins at Teretonga and Hampton Downs saw him end the season fifth and as top rookie.

 Formula Renault Eurocup

 Following his performance in the Toyota Racing Series, Novalak was signed to Josef Kaufmann Racing for the 2018 season.